eltrino/diamantedesk-documentation/installation-guide/index.md

 git clone https://github.com/eltrino/diamantedesk-application
 {% endhighlight %}

 Previous command was used to get the latest development code stored in the master branch.
-To obtain the latest stable code, switch to the branch 1.0 and issue the following command:
+To obtain the latest stable code and switch to the branch 1.0, issue the following command:

 {% highlight sh %}
 git clone -b 1.0 https://github.com/eltrino/diamantedesk-application